|

 Unit 28, Plantation Centre, Plantation Road, Ottery, Cape Town

 Core business offering: The Safe Shop offers a wide variety of safes, key cabinets and associated security products.
 The company caters for the hospitality business with a broad selection of hotel and guest house safes.
 The Safe Shop promotes the safe storage of firearms with fully compliant safes.
-It also offers safe relocations/moving as well as a comprehensive locksmith service.
+It also offers safe relocation/moving and a comprehensive locksmith service.

 |